“Jesus often withdrew to lonely places and prayed.”

-During the busy season, we have to acknowledge that we cannot do it all alone.
-Make priorities and don’t be afraid to say no to things that will keep you from reaching your goals you have for your family, career, and personal life.
+During the school year, we have to acknowledge that we cannot do it all alone.
+Make priorities and don’t be afraid to say no to things that will keep you from reaching the goals you have for your family, career, and personal life.
 If you accept everything that everyone asks of you, then you will be spread too thin and will not perform any of the tasks well.
 This can be hard especially for a new teacher.
-The busy season could last anywhere from a few months to practically all year long.
-As a special educator, this season for me often lasts from about November until sometime in May.
-I usually have a lot of IEP meetings, district and state assessments along with the day to day planning for classes that I teach.
-The behaviors usually are at their peak during this time with vacations and other breaks built into the school year.

 One thing that helps me to slow down a little during this time is prayer.
-Spend time in prayer each day not only for your students and for their families, but also your spouse.
-Ask for energy and strength to be a good spouse/friend to those around you.
-Using up your tank of patience at school is easy.
+Spend time in prayer each day not only for your students and for their families, but also for your spouse.
+Ask for energy and strength to be a light to those around you.
+Using up your tank of patience at school is easy, and we often do not have enough left for our own families.
+Saying no to some things and prioritizing other tasks will help enable you to have extra energy at the end of a long school day.
+It’s time to reclaim your nights and weekends.
 There are many times that you cannot fill it back up on your own.
 Ask for help!

 Making the Most of Your Time

-Most of all, take time out for yourself to relax and enjoy the spring weather!
-At this time of year, I like to reflect on any professional development that I couldn’t get to during the school year that might be available during the summer.
+Most of all, take time out for yourself to relax and do something you enjoy.
+That could even be doing nothing at all for a day!
+At this time of year, I like to reflect on any professional development that I might not get to during the school year and could be available during the summer.
 I also like to think about ways that I could improve my classroom environment and management style from the lessons I have learned so far this year.